hotosm/osm-fieldwork/docs/basemapper.md

 you don't have to update the map tile cache very often, but it's also easy to do so when you need to.

-In addition `Basemapper.py` is a Python script included in the odkconvert package, which is designed to convert Open Data Kit (ODK) forms from one format to another.
-This script specifically converts forms with a geoshape question into a map with tile overlays.
-It takes an input ODK form in XML format and generates a map output that includes tile overlays for imagery from different sources, such as Esri, Bing, Topo, Google, or OAM.
+In addition to that, `Basemapper.py` is a Python script included in the odkconvert package, which builds mbtiles and sqlitedb files for ODK Collect and Osmand, typically containing satellite imagery.
+The script downloads map tiles to a cache and uses them to generate the basemap files.
+It does not perform data conversion.
+The resulting output can be used for visualizing geographic data and analyzing survey responses in a spatial context.
 The script provides various command-line options for customizing the output, such as setting the zoom levels, boundary, tile cache, output file name, and more.
-The resulting output can be useful for visualizing geographic data and analyzing survey responses in a spatial context.

 # Installation
 The `odkconvert` package can be installed using `pip`, the Python package manager.
 To install the package, open a terminal or command prompt and run the following command: